 There are several ways not to print certain parts of the workbook or worksheet from being printed in Excel 😊.

-- To hide particular cells: By making the text color the same as the background color.
+- Hide particular cells: By making the text color the same as the background color.

 - Mask an Area: You can mask an area of the worksheet by covering it with a rectangle shape.